swakita14/RecNexus/Milestones/Milestone2/TeamProject_QA.md

 # Team Project Q/A

 ## Helpful Travel Application
-<b>Overview</b>: An application that can help users find a place to vacation when they don't have a specifc place in mind.
+**Overview**: An application that can help users find a place to vacation when they don't have a specifc place in mind.
 Users could input approximate price range, dates they'd like to travel, weather/climate they'd like to be in, how far they are willing to travel, and where they would like to travel from and the application would show ideal destinations including pricing for flights and hotels.

 Q. What is new/original about this idea?
 What are related websites/apps?
 (Be able to answer the question: isn’t somebody already doing this?)